boundary: border, fringe, periphery, perimeter, brink, horizon, barrier, |

 Land in Glasgow, pick up my hire car, and set out for Edinburgh.
 The Skoda has an automatic transmission, the first such I've ever gotten here, and I'm almost annoyed enough to go back and ask for a manual.
 I don't have the energy.
 I try to avoid driving very far on the first day over, and the hour or so on the M8 is pushing it, maybe.
 Entering Edinburgh, I get into the wrong lane and end up in a shopping center car park.
 Pull into a space, shut the car off, and take a nap.

 Arrive at the B&B on Ferry Road, check in, and stroll into town.
 Stop first along Scotland Street, setting for Alexander McCall Smith's 44 Scotland Street series.
-There is no number 44--the last house on the even side is 42.
+There is no 44--the highest number is 41, 26 on the even side.
 Then drop in at Cadenhead's whisky shop, at the foot of the Royal Mile, to chat with Mark and Neil.
 There is sampling involved.
 Dinner at the Black Bull in the Grassmarket; the Bow Bar is crowded, so I go on a pub crawl...Ensign Ewart, Jolly Judge, the Ox, the Cumberland.
 Nod off in every one.
 Leaving via Scotland Street, I chance upon a footpath on a long-abandoned railbed.
 Maybe not the smartest thing, late at night...I don't even know where it goes.
 I emerge on Ferry Road, a hundred yards from the B&B. Good luck, that.